fernandezeric/Freya/README.md

 ```

 Independet how add catalog the next step is to connect catalog with Freya (if not completed before),
-for this need completed fourt generic methods.
+for this need completed two generic methods.
 ```
 Inside folder new catalog find the following files
 - configure.py